nixys/nxs-backup/README.md

 * Easy to read and maintain configuration files with clear transparent structure
 * Possibility to restore backups with standard file/database tools (nxs-backup is not required)
 * Support of user-defined scripts that extend functionality
+* Support of Environment variables in config files

 ### Who can use the tool?